dandavison/open-in-editor/README.rst

 file in your editor.
 If there was a line number, your editor goes to that line.
 So, compiler/linter output, tracebacks, git output, etc.

-Currently Emacs, PyCharm and Sublime are supported.
+Currently Emacs, PyCharm, VS Code and Sublime are supported.
 To choose which editor to use, see ``settings.py``.

 The following path-like patterns are supported.
 For the ones with line